PROP Collar Strategy

 PROP thesis for this collar

-The market-implied 1-standard-deviation range for PROP extends from approximately $0.71 on the downside to $0.99 on the upside.
+The market-implied 1-standard-deviation range for PROP extends from approximately $0.47 on the downside to $1.53 on the upside.
 A PROP collar hedges an existing long PROP position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current PROP IV rank near 0.94% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on PROP at 58.20%.
-As a Financial Services name, PROP options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to PROP-specific events.
+Current PROP IV rank near 67.21% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on PROP should anchor more to the directional view and the expected-move geometry.
+As a Energy name, PROP options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to PROP-specific events.

 Frequently asked questions

-- A collar on PROP is the collar strategy applied to PROP (stock).
+A collar on PROP is the collar strategy applied to PROP (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With PROP stock trading near $0.85, the strikes shown on this page are snapped to the nearest listed PROP chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PROP stock at $1.00 on the most recent close, the strikes shown on this page are snapped to the nearest listed PROP chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the PROP collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the PROP collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current PROP market-implied 1-standard-deviation expected move is approximately 16.69%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The PROP market-implied 1-standard-deviation expected move in the same options snapshot is approximately 53.10%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.